Date of Award

 Anita M. Gordon

 Gordon, Anita M., "Rational choice and moral intent in the responsible conduct of research" (2012).
 Graduate Theses and Dissertations.
-Paper 12899.
+12899.